smartkms/KM-KnowledgeManager/README.md

 ```
 **Notes**

 Comment out @DeprecationWarning tag in the file knowledge_manager/database/database.py, above the function isci_zapise, if you recieve an unexpected error.
+(If running in docker, make sure to rebuild)

 **Test**